Commentary from Flippy (your trapped narrator)

 *dramatically pulls out a well-worn PDGA rulebook*

-Ah, the PDGA rulebook - 84 pages of pure bureaucratic joy!
+Ah, the PDGA rulebook - comprehensive, well-organized, and essential reading for any serious disc golfer.
 For league play, here's what you need to know:

 Official PDGA Rules For League Play